DnBaal/garbage-collector/README.md

 # garbage-collector

-Garbage collector for a non-existent programming language
+## Garbage collector for a non-existent programming language

+### Big thanks to Teej DeVries for the classes and inspiration [tj](https://github.com/tjdevries)